So what do we call these interchangeable lens cameras that aren’t DSLRs?

 What tended to stick very early on was "mirrorless" (thus the inspiration for this Web site's name).
 That's because the primary change that produced different camera designs was the simple removal of the mirror, not the addition of an electronic viewfinder (EVF).
 That's been proven now that Sony makes a line of DSLRs that have EVFs instead of optical viewfinders: adding an EVF didn't do anything except change the nature of the mirror itself (doesn't move, partially reflecting).

 Removing the mirror changed the thickness of the camera.
 First, the mirror was taking up room in front of the shutter (which is in front of the sensor).
-But since all the DSLRs were using legacy lens mounts, the lens mount itself was pushed forward of the mirror to use existing lenses.
-Just removing the mirror wouldn't give you a thinner camera body unless you also changed the lenses (witness the Pentax K-01).
+But since all the DSLRs were using legacy lens mounts, the lens mount itself was pushed forward of the mirror to use existing lenses just like it was in film SLRs.
+Just removing the mirror wouldn't give you a thinner camera body unless you also changed the lenses (witness the Pentax K-01 or the Sigma sd cameras).
 In other words, removing the mirror triggered other changes: lens mount position, lens design, use of an EVF (or at least the LCD in "live view" mode), smaller thinner body, less body area to mount controls, and so on.

 Obviously, I like the mirrorless name, and mostly because it was the removal of the mirror that changed camera design and gave us all these new, interesting cameras.

 The camera makers don't know what to call these things, either.
 When Olympus announced the E-P1, the press release contained the phrase "ultra-compact hybrid device."
 UCHD.
 No, that won't fly for marketing.

 Panasonic tried a more traditional approach: "digital interchangeable lens camera" (DILC).
 Of course, DSLRs are, by definition, DILCs, so that won't work unless you want to convince people you're making DSLRs when you aren't (which Panasonic did).